Your team of doctors, nurses and social workers are valuable sources of support as you cope with a cancer diagnosis.

 Discuss the cost of your care.
 Research shows that many patients do not feel comfortable asking their doctors how much treatment is going to cost and many doctors do not normally bring it up either.
 If possible, it is important to find out the cost of your medications before starting treatment.
 Your doctor may not know the answer, but he or she should be able to refer you to a social worker, pharmacist or hospital financial specialist who can help.
 If you can’t afford the treatment you need, financial assistance may be available to you.
-Some financial help resources are listed on page X of this booklet.
+Some financial help resources are listed on the ‘FAQs’ tab of this e-booklet.

 Get the facts about reconstructive and plastic surgery.
 Some surgeries, such as those for head and neck cancer, breast cancer or skin cancer, may affect your appearance.
 You’re your doctor about reconstructive/plastic surgery.
 Reconstructive/plastic surgery can often be done at the same time as your oncology surgery, so ask about this option as early as possible.
 A Board-certified plastic surgeon can give you information about your options.
 To find a certified plastic surgeon, visit the website of the American Society of Plastic Surgeons at www.plasticsurgery.org and click on “Find a surgeon.”